MundoAndino Home : Argentina Guide at MundoAndino

 The peak's name comes from Aymara "murky water": llulla= dirty and yacu= water.
 Other sources propose it to have originated from Quechua Lullac= lie, Yacu= water: "lying (or treacherous) water".

-It has been confirmed that Incas climbed Llullaillaco in the pre-Colombian period.
+It has been confirmed that Incas climbed Llullaillaco in the pre-Columbian period.
 Artifacts on the summit constitute the highest evidence of human presence worldwide before the late nineteenth century.
 Also, the huaqueros may have also reached its summit and those of other mountains in the region during their searches.
+The first recorded ascent was on December 1, 1952, by Bion Gonzalez and Juan Harseim.

 Climbing routes